rats-device-attestation/draft-poirier-rats-eat-da/draft-poirier-rats-eat-da.md

 ### Submodule Naming {#spdm-submod-name}

-The namespace used for SPDM submodules is "spdm:".
+The namespace used for SPDM submodules is "spdm".

 The name associated with an SPDM submodule is extracted from the leaf certificate of the relevant device.